DV

 What is the difference between AMZY and MSTY?

-AMZY (YieldMax AMZN Option Income Strategy ETF) tracks Amazon (AMZN) with a covered call strategy, while MSTY (YieldMax MSTR Option Income Strategy ETF) tracks Strategy (MSTR) with a covered call approach.
+AMZY (YieldMax AMZN Option Income Strategy ETF) tracks Amazon (AMZN) with a covered call approach, while MSTY (YieldMax MSTR Option Income Strategy ETF) tracks Strategy (MSTR) with a covered call approach.
 They are issued by YieldMax and YieldMax respectively.

 Can I hold both AMZY and MSTY?